 Bulk discounts available.
 Learn more (pdf)

-The Right to Bear Arms is the first scholarly study of the history of the right to bear and carry arms outside of the home, a right held dear by Americans before, during, and after the Founding period; it rebuts attempts by anti-gun advocates to rewrite history and cancel the Founding generations lived experiences bearing firearms.
+The Right to Bear Arms is the first scholarly study of the history of the right to bear and carry arms outside of the home, a right held dear by Americans before, during, and after the Founding period; it rebuts attempts to rewrite history and cancel the Founding generations lived experiences bearing firearms.

 The U.S. Supreme Court has recognized the individual right to keep and bear arms, but courts in states having extreme gun-control restrictions apply tests that wash the right away.
 The book could not be more timely with the new SCOTUS case of New York State Rifle & Pistol Association Inc. v.
 Bruen, as this book demonstrates that the right peaceably to carry firearms is a fundamental one recognized by the text of the Second Amendment and is part of our American history and tradition.